For Climate-KIC to successfully drive innovation to address climate change, it will need to identify strategic innovation to transform whole systems.

 Identifying the core interventions that can trigger exponential change in decarbonisation rates, driving transformation in major sectors of the economy, is not a trivial task.
 The purpose of the Climate-KIC Advisory Council is to assist Climate-KIC in identifying the right strategy to achieve this goal.

-As of March 2017, he is chairman of the Governing Board of EIT Climate-KIC.
+As of March 2017, Anders is chairman of the Governing Board of EIT Climate-KIC.
 Anders has served as a Member of the European Parliament and the Swedish Parliament, as Assistant Secretary-General of the United Nations and Policy Director of UNDP.
 He was Co-President of the Club of Rome between 2012 and 2018, is chairman of the Swedish Association of Recycling Industries, and member of the Board of the Swedish Development Authority (SIDA).

 Anders is honorary doctor at Linköping University (2011).